utmstack/UTMStack/README.md

 Note: Use HTTPS in front of your server name or IP to access the login page.

 ### Required ports
-- 22/TCP Secure Shell (We recommend creating a firewall rule to allow it only from the admin workstation)
+- 22/TCP Secure Shell (We recommend to create a firewall rule to allow it only from admin workstation)
-- 80/TCP UTMStack Web-based Graphical User Interface Redirector (We recommend creating a firewall rule to allow it only from admin and security analyst workstations)
+- 80/TCP UTMStack Web-based Graphical User Interface Redirector (We recommend to create a firewall rule to allow it only from admin and security analyst workstations)
-- 443/TCP UTMStack Web-based Graphical User Interface (We recommend creating a firewall rule to allow it only from admin and security analyst workstations)
+- 443/TCP UTMStack Web-based Graphical User Interface (We recommend to create a firewall rule to allow it only from admin and security analyst workstations)
-- 9090/TCP Cockpit Web-based Graphical Interface for Servers (We recommend creating a firewall rule to allow it only from the admin workstation)
+- 9090/TCP Cockpit Web-based Graphical Interface for Servers (We recommend to create a firewall rule to allow it only from admin workstation)
-- Other ports will be required when configuring UTMStack's integrations to receive logs.
+- Others ports will be required during the configuration of UTMStack's integrations in order to receive logs.
 (Please follow the security recommendations given on the integration guide if exists)